-As explained in Section 4.H, Land Use and Planning, and Section 6, Alternatives, of the Draft EIR, both Alternative 4 and the Proposed Project will be consistent with the following applicable policies and/or regulations and, therefore, no significant land use impacts would occur:
+Both Alternative 4 and the Proposed Project will be consistent with the following applicable policies and/or regulations and, therefore, no significant land use impacts would occur:

-- 15. Southern California Association of Governments ("SCAG") Compass Blueprint Growth Vision/Compass Blueprint 2% Strategy Areas ("Compass Blueprint 2% Strategy). - 16.
+- 1. Southern California Association of Governments ("SCAG") Compass Blueprint Growth Vision/Compass Blueprint 2% Strategy Areas ("Compass Blueprint 2% Strategy). - 2.
 SCAG Regional Comprehensive Plan.
-Both Alternative 4 and the Project are consistent or partially consistent with applicable policies in the SCAG Regional Comprehensive Plan, including policies related to (i) land use and housing; (ii) open space and habitat; (iii) water; (iv) energy; and solid waste. - 17.
+Both Alternative 4 and the Project are consistent or partially consistent with applicable policies in the SCAG Regional Comprehensive Plan, including policies related to (i) land use and housing; (ii) open space and habitat; (iii) water; (iv) energy; and solid waste. - 3.
 SCAG Regional Transportation Plan/Sustainable Communities Strategy ("SCAG 2012-RTP/SCS").
 The SCAG 2012-2035 RTP/SCS plans to concentrate future development and provide higher intensity development in proximity to transit hubs to reduce vehicle miles traveled and GHG emissions from personal vehicles.
-While the RTP/SCS focuses on transportation investments in the SCAG region, the Project and Alternative 4 would be consistent with the applicable 2016-2040 RTP/SCS policies. - 18.
+While the RTP/SCS focuses on transportation investments in the SCAG region, the Project and Alternative 4 would be consistent with the applicable 2016-2040 RTP/SCS policies. - 4.
 City of Los Angeles General Plan Framework Element Land Use Policies.
-The Project and Alternative 4 would be consistent with many of the applicable policies. - 19.
+The Project and Alternative 4 would be consistent with many of the applicable policies. - 5.
 City of Los Angeles General Plan Health and Wellness Element.
-The Project and Alternative 4 would be consistent with many of the applicable policies. - 20.
+The Project and Alternative 4 would be consistent with many of the applicable policies. - 6.
 City of Los Angeles General Plan Housing Element.
-The Project and Alternative 4 would be consistent with many of the applicable policies. - 21.
+The Project and Alternative 4 would be consistent with many of the applicable policies. - 7.
 Central City North Community Plan.
 The Project Site is designated for Limited Manufacturing land uses.
 Since the Project would include a mix of live/work, office, cultural, and retail/restaurant uses, the Project would be inconsistent with the existing Heavy Manufacturing land use designation.
 Therefore, as part of the Project, the Applicant is seeking a General Plan Amendment to change the land use designation from Heavy Manufacturing to Regional Center Commercial.
 Of the 30 Community Plan policies that are applicable to the Project, the Project would be consistent with 26 policies and either inconsistent or partially consistent with the remaining four policies.
 Because state law does not require an exact match, the Project is sufficiently consistent with the Community Plan.
-Alternative 4 would be consistent with the same policies in the Community Plan. - 22.
+Alternative 4 would be consistent with the same policies in the Community Plan. - 8.
 Central City North Community Plan Design Policies.
-The Project and Alternative 4 would implement and be consistent with the applicable Community Plan design policies, including the applicable commercial, multiple residential, and community design and landscaping policies. - 23.
+The Project and Alternative 4 would implement and be consistent with the applicable Community Plan design policies, including the applicable commercial, multiple residential, and community design and landscaping policies. - 9.
 City of Los Angeles General Provisions and Zoning Code.
 The Project Site is located in the M3 (Heavy Industrial) zone.
 The Project would include a mix of live/work, office, cultural, and retail/restaurant land uses that would be inconsistent with the existing M3 zoning for the Project Site, because of the proposed live/work uses.
 Therefore, as part of the Project, the Applicant is seeking a Zone Change from M3-1-RIO to C2-2-RIO, which would allow for the Project's proposed mix of uses.
 With respect to height and density limitations, with approval of the Project's requested entitlements, the Project's and Alternative 4's maximum height and FAR would be consistent with the zoning for the Project Site.